RankFormer: A Propose-then-Select Transformer for Multi-Agent Multimodal Trajectory Prediction: Related Works

 \subsection{Model Interpretation}

 Besides predicting multi-modal trajectories considering interactions between vehicles, the interpretation of final trajectories are also important.
 For Transformer-based model, visualizing attention weights between vehicles are an important way to analyze the level of interactions between different vehicles.
 However, those analysis is basic without explicitly explaining their approach.
-Some studies now move to incorporate other causal inference mechanism to find causal relationships.
+Recent work has started to quantify interpretability at latent-layer level and incorporate causal intervention or counterfactual reasoning for more explainable trajectory outcomes \cite{hu_trajectory_2023, han_causal_2025, zong_generalizable_2026}.